 All students admitted to the Program in Clinical Psychology are chosen because they appear to have outstanding potential for completing the Ph.D. degree and developing into outstanding clinical scientists who will well represent and advance the field of clinical psychology.
 Most students fulfill this expectation.
 However, students will continue to receive the sponsorship of the Program in Clinical Psychology only if, in the opinion of the program faculty, they continue to demonstrate outstanding potential for becoming an empirically-based clinical psychologist.
 Students who are judged by the faculty of the Program in Clinical Psychology as being deficient in development of research skills, development of clinical skills, academic performance, ethical behavior, or professional behavior will be terminated from the program.
-If deficiencies are judged to exist prior to the completion of the Master's degree, the faculty may decide to continue to sponsor the student for completion of the Master's degree, but the student will not be allowed to participate in clinical practicum activities after deficiencies have been judged to exist.
+If deficiencies are judged to exist prior to the completion of the Master's degree, but the student will not be allowed to participate in clinical practicum activities after deficiencies have been judged to exist.
 In some cases, however, the faculty of the Program in Clinical Psychology may decide to withdraw sponsorship for the Master's degree as well if the deficiencies are judged to be sufficiently severe.